darshiv03/Soccer/README.md

 # 🎬 UCClip

 **UCClip** is a web app that generates highlight videos for UC Davis soccer matches.
-Users can upload footage and overlay professionally styled captions using custom templates.
+Users can upload footage and overlay professionally styled, AI-generated captions using custom templates.
 Built with a React + Tailwind frontend and a FastAPI backend.

 ---